 1 Rand (100/100, 1 full Rand)

 2 Rands (200/100, 2 full Rands)

 5 Rands (500/100, 5 full Rands)

 Djibouti is a small desert at the entrance of the Red Sea.
-This 1991 Aluminum 5 Franc coins represent the head of Waterbuck and show a large steamship beside the traditional dhow.
+This 1991 Aluminum 5 Franc coins represent the head of Waterbuck and showed a large steamship beside the traditional dhow.
 It also features a pair of camels.
-Meanwhile, the back of the coins illustrates a couple of large daggers, a pierce and a shield.
-These coins became part of the brilliant uncirculated.
+Meanwhile, the back of the coin illustrates a couple of large daggers, a pierce and a shield.
+These coins became part of the brilliant uncirculated sets.